Liverpool City Tramways

 A conductress and motorman pose on the platform of Tramcar No 34 on 28th August 1942.
 Photographer, T Wurm, courtesy of the National Tramway Museum.

-A blow-up of the above photo showing the new double-breasted jacket introduced in 1934, along with the new style of cap badge (see below).
+An enlargement of the above photograph showing the new double-breasted jacket introduced in 1934, along with the new style of cap badge (see below).

 Liverpool Corporation Passenger Transport Department cap badge — nickel.
 This type of badge was first introduced in 1934, but was itself succeeded by a similar but numbered version in the late 1940s (see below).
 With thanks to Stephen Howarth.